Mai Chau Vietnam, travel diary

 Mai Chau is located almost 140km from Hanoi and 60km from Hoa Binh city in the Northwest.

 Hoa Binh province is populated by seven ethnic groups including six minorities that are the Muong, Thai, Dao, Tay, Hmong and Chinese.
-Living mainly in the Mai Chau district, white Thai and black Thai are distinguished by the colour of their traditional attire.
+Living mainly in the Mai Chau district, white Thai and black Thai are distinguishable by the colour of their traditional attire.

 Distinguished by a temperature favourable to visits all year round, the climate of Mai Chau knows two distinct seasons.
 The rainy season lasts from May to October, the rainiest period of which varies between July and September.
 The rest is the dry season where there are winter days punctuated with drizzle and mist in the mountains.